MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 The DOE has identified the following HVACR strategies.

-1. Smart Thermostats (not considered here) **As we discussed, include all potential suitable technologies for any building type.**
+1. Smart Thermostats (controls) **As we discussed, include all potential suitable technologies for any building type.**
-1. Smart Thermostats (controls)
 2. Separate Sensible and Latent Space Conditioning
 3. Liquid Desiccant Thermal Energy Storage
 4. Advanced Controls for HVAC Equipment with Embedded Thermostats (controls)